thtrieu/darkflow/README.md

 flow --model cfg/yolo-new.cfg --train --dataset "~/VOCdevkit/VOC2007/JPEGImages" --annotation "~/VOCdevkit/VOC2007/Annotations"
 ```

+### Training on your own dataset

+*The steps below assume we want to use tiny YOLO and our dataset has 3 classes*

+1. Create a copy of the configuration file `tiny-yolo-voc.cfg` and rename it according to your preference `tiny-yolo-voc-3c.cfg` (It is crucial that you leave the original `tiny-yolo-voc.cfg` file unchanged, see below for explanation).

+2. In `tiny-yolo-voc-3c.cfg`, change classes in the [region] layer (the last layer) to the number of classes you are going to train for.
+In our case, classes are set to 3.

+    ```python
+    ...

+    [region]
+    anchors = 1.08,1.19,  3.42,4.41,  6.63,11.38,  9.42,5.11,  16.62,10.52
+    bias_match=1
+    classes=3
+    coords=4
+    num=5
+    softmax=1

+    ...
+    ```

+3. In `tiny-yolo-voc-3c.cfg`, change filters in the [convolutional] layer (the second to last layer) to num * (classes + 5).
+In our case, num is 5 and classes are 3 so 5 * (3 + 5) = 40 therefore filters are set to 40.

+    ```python
+    ...

+    [convolutional]
+    size=1
+    stride=1
+    pad=1
+    filters=40
+    activation=linear

+    [region]
+    anchors = 1.08,1.19,  3.42,4.41,  6.63,11.38,  9.42,5.11,  16.62,10.52

+    ...
+    ```

+4. Change `labels.txt` to include the label(s) you want to train on (number of labels should be the same as the number of classes you set in `tiny-yolo-voc-3c.cfg` file).
+In our case, `labels.txt` will contain 3 labels.

+    ```
+    label1
+    label2
+    label3
+    ```
+5. Reference the `tiny-yolo-voc-3c.cfg` model when you train.

+    `flow --model cfg/tiny-yolo-voc-3c.cfg --load bin/tiny-yolo-voc.weights --train --annotation train/Annotations --dataset train/Images`

+* Why should I leave the original `tiny-yolo-voc.cfg` file unchanged?

+    When darkflow sees you are loading `tiny-yolo-voc.weights` it will look for `tiny-yolo-voc.cfg` in your cfg/ folder and compare that configuration file to the new one you have set with `--model cfg/tiny-yolo-voc-3c.cfg`.
+In this case, every layer will have the same exact number of weights except for the last two, so it will load the weights into all layers up to the last two because they now contain different number of weights.

 ## Camera/video file demo

 For a demo that entirely runs on the CPU: